platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 To follow this how-to guide, you'll first need to install the Fly CLI and create an account by [following this official guide](https://fly.io/docs/hands-on/).
+You will also need an existing Platformatic DB project, please check out our getting started guide if needed.

 :::note